Massachusetts Shoplifting Attorney

-At the Law Offices of Thomas Kokonoswki, Esq., we are not here to judge.
+At the Law Office of Criminal Defense Attorney Thomas Kokonowski, we are not here to judge.
 You may have genuinely forgotten to pay for an item when leaving the store or maybe you did take steal something but later regretted your actions.
 Whatever the circumstances of your case, you are entitled to a strong defense.

 As a former prosecutor with 25 years of criminal law experience under his belt, criminal defense attorney Tom Kokonowski is ready to exhaust every possible defense to clear you of the charges or minimize the impact of any penalties.

 Call today to setup a free consultation.
 For Northhampton, call: 413-585-9200.
 For Amherst, 413-549-0022

 Under Chapter 266 Section 30A of the Massachusetts General Laws, it is illegal to “intentionally conceal, take possession of, carry away, transfer or cause to be carried away” any merchandise without paying the merchant.

 This definition can be broken down to encompass the following actions

 - taking possession of merchandise without paying for it

 - concealing merchandise in a retail establishment